davideolgiati/stabl/README.md

 - errors on subprocess error
 - validation on subprocess output
 - validation on dnf update entry
 - better indexing for updates
+- log what is going on
+- use a singleton logger class